jranjan/labs-technology-bytes/micro-services/microservice.md

-# Best practices: steps or habit to adapt for goodness
+# Best practices: habits to successfully apply architecutre style

 1) Identifying areas to apply the principle of sole responsibility for each micro-service is crucial to application architecture.